ericoporto/ags-manual-wiki/Tumbleweed.md

 First of all create your hotspot and let it have the "`>e`" extension.
 Now switch over to the events (that little flash) and add the `Usermode_1` hotspot event.
-Eventually you’ll end in the room script with a function called `hExit_Mode8`.
+Eventually you'll end in the room script with a function called `hExit_Mode8`.
 In that function, all you have to do is to script the room change. e.g.

 ```